CNIC-Proteomics/iSanXoT/README.md

 iSanXoT was developed by the Cardiovascular Proteomics Lab/Proteomic Unit at **The National Centre for Cardiovascular Research** (CNIC, [https://www.cnic.es](https://www.cnic.es/)).

-This application is licensed under a **Creative Commons Attribution-NonCommercial-NoDerivs 4.0 Unported License** https://creativecommons.org/licenses/by-nc-nd/4.0/ (for more detail, read the [LICENSE](LICENSE.md) file).
+This application is licensed under a **Creative Commons Attribution-NonCommercial-NoDerivs 4.0 Unported License** https://creativecommons.org/licenses/by-nc-nd/4.0/ (for further details, read the [LICENSE](LICENSE.md) file).

 ## Download